hacs/integration/docs/installation/configuration.md

 **NB!
 This needs to be in `configuration.yaml`, _not_ in a "package".**

 HACS uses the GitHub API to gather information.
-Without authentication the usage of the API is limited to 60 calls per hour.
+Without a valid token, HACS will **not** start.
 The token generated below will only have read-only access to public information.

 ## Example configuration